 Introduce or not video games to Olympics?
 An argument that has often been discussed, with whom it is in agreement given the high competition in some titles and the more and more successful eSports, and who (including many athletes) does not consider this activity comparable with a sport that requires "physical training and fatigue".

-Personal opinions aside, to return to the topic was Thomas Bach the International Olympic Committee (CIO), speaking of the difficulty of introducing violent video games at the Olympic Games, by their nature "in contradiction with the Olympic values, which therefore can not be accepted".
+Personal opinions aside, to return to the topic was Thomas Bach of International Olympic Committee (CIO), speaking of the difficulty of introducing violent video games at the Olympic Games, by their nature "in contradiction with the Olympic values, which therefore can not be accepted".
 The problem, in reality, would not be to exclude violent video games, but rather to i evaluation criteria that classify a video game as violent or not.

 We will never see videogames and eSports ai Olympic Games?
 And if so, what titles will be admitted?
 A big headache for the CIO that we hope will find a solution as soon as possible.